NikKowPHP/social-brain/chapters/chapter-11.md

 2. Resist explaining.
 3. Ask one clarifying question to find the data: *"When you say [their judgment], what's a specific instance you're thinking of?"*
 Just observe what this does to the conversation and to your own emotional state.

+---
+### **Neuro-Toolkit: The Learning Brain**

+**The Core Principle:**
+Feedback is a primary social threat that the brain is wired to reject.
+Lasting change is not an act of will, but a physical process of re-wiring neural pathways through focused repetition (neuroplasticity).

+---

+> **Investigator's Key:**
+> *"Stop giving feedback.
+Start a collaborative debugging session.
+Stop trying to break old habits; start building new ones."*

+---

+**The Immediate Practice:**
+1.  **To Give Feedback:** Use the "Debug" Protocol (Permission, Data, Co-Create).
+2.  **To Make Change Stick:** Use the "Upgrade" Protocol (Define Micro-Behavior, Create Trigger, Self-Acknowledge).